telosnetwork/telos-evm-docker/README.md

 # telos-evm-docker
 ## Docker containers for local EVM development and building automated tests

+## Snake in your boot edition (WIP)

+Not all features of standard build system yet implemented!

 ## Overview
 ### eosio_nodeos container
 The Telos node container, this is a local Telos native network on which the TelosEVM contract is deployed